27 Best Zucchini Companion Plants (and What to Avoid)

 Borage

-Borage is known for their turquoise flowers that repel cucumber beetles from squash and attract bees.
+Borage is known for its turquoise flowers that repel cucumber beetles from squash and attract bees.

-A popular plant with star-shaped turquoise flowers, Borage attracts bees and other pollinators.
-This bushy companion can help keep cucumber beetles away from your zucchini.
+A popular plant with star-shaped turquoise flowers, borage attracts bees and other pollinators.
+This bushy zucchini companion plant can help keep cucumber beetles away from your zucchini.
 It brings in loads of bees to improve pollination rates for bigger, juicier squash.

 Moreover, borage has deep taproots that “mine” minerals and water from deep in the soil to make them more available to nearby crops.